BaronSamediOfficial/Linux/LinuxCheatsheet.md

 !<CMD_HISTORY_NUMBER>                                                       # this will run a specific command from your history eg: !234
-!foo                                                                        # Will run the last command that started with foo ctl+a                                                                       # brings your cursor to the beginning of the command line ctl+l                                                                       # clears the terminal uname -a                                                                    # will list all the key info about the system you are on dd if=/dev/zero of=<FILE_TO_CREATE> bs=<BLOCK_SIZE> count=<MEGABYTE_SIZE>   # This will create a file of zeros.
+!foo                                                                        # Will run the last command that started with foo ctl+a                                                                       # brings your cursor to the beginning of the command line ctl+r <search_string> ctl+r						    # search through your bash history for commands that match a search string.
+Step through results by repeating ctl+ r ctl+l                                                                       # clears the terminal uname -a                                                                    # will list all the key info about the system you are on dd if=/dev/zero of=<FILE_TO_CREATE> bs=<BLOCK_SIZE> count=<MEGABYTE_SIZE>   # This will create a file of zeros.
 Useful for testing data transfers and compressions